Here's something you should know about Chris Rutt, 'Aunt Jemima,' and racial stereotypes hidden in the name and logo of the brand.

 As Chris was working for St. Joseph Gazette, he was widely invited to different shows and events.
 So, while attending a white minstrel show, Chris came across a song named 'Old Aunt Jemima' as the song was being performed.

-So, one thing we missed to tell you, While he was working for St. Joseph, he friended Charles Underwood, another one important character for the Aunt Jemima.
+So, one thing we missed to tell you, While he was working for St. Joseph, he friended Charles Underwood, another important character for the Aunt Jemima.

 Two friends at that had recently bought the Pearl Milling Company in St. Joseph.
 They registered the trademarked image, and that's how they developed the world's first ready mix.